Seattle’s Rat City Roller Derby makes its return

-The Rat is back in White Center.
+The Rat is back and playing in Edmonds.

 Two roller derby skaters get close to each other on the track